Main Content

 Inflation was expected to dip.
 It didn’t.
 What’s next?

-Now here is where it gets interesting.
-Mortgage rates are trying to decide if we’ve “topped out”; that is, they are trying to figure out if we’ve seen the peak and, if so will inflation start its downward trend next month.
+Now, here is where it gets interesting.
+Mortgage rates are trying to decide if we’ve “topped out”; that is, they are trying to figure out if we’ve seen the peak and, if so, whether inflation will start its downward trend next month.

 All this and more is in play, and while I don’t have any definitive answers as to where we go next, I do know that we’ll be here to help you and anyone you know navigate the room.